jcouto/wfield/usecases.md

 # Analysing data with NeuroCAAS

 Motion correction, penalized matrix decomposition and hemodynamics correction are combined in a NeuroCAAS pipeline for a scalable and reproducible analysis pipeline.
-The blueprint in on the ``cshl-wfield-preprocessing`` analysis bucket; you may need that when getting a NeuroCAAS [account](http://neurocaas.org) .
+The blueprint in on the ``wfield-preprocess`` and ``cshl-wfield-locanmf`` analysis buckets; you may need that when getting a NeuroCAAS [account](http://neurocaas.org) .

-You can launch the analysis using the ``wfield-ncaas`` graphical user interface.
+You can launch the analysis using the ``wfield ncaas`` graphical user interface.
 This is in a testing phase and we will migrate to the a new version of NeuroCAAS soon.
 Please raise a github issue if you need assistance using this.
-If you use group ID B65176 when creating an account you can use it for testing and later create a group of your own.
+If you want credentials to use this create an account on neurocaas.org and ask access to the ``wfield-preprocess`` and ``cshl-wfield-locanmf`` analysis buckets.

 ### Getting a test dataset
 To test the interface you can get a test dataset (50 trials collected by Simon Musall and Steve Gluf) from [here](https://drive.google.com/drive/folders/1ZKNaiLiJDp9b97PzT5mEP_Tdf2mCxKLm?usp=sharing). <br/>

-To use the datasets, unzip to different folders.
-The software will treat each folder as a separate dataset.
+To use the datasets, unzip each file to an **individual folder**.
+The software will treat each folder as a separate dataset. **Mac users: if you can not unzip the file type ``unzip FILENAME`` in the terminal.

-### Using the ``wfield-ncaas`` interface
+### Using the ``wfield ncaas`` interface

-Follow the instructions to [install wfield](https://github.com/jcouto/wfield/tree/dev#installation) before this.
+Follow the instructions to [install wfield](https://github.com/jcouto/wfield/tree/dev#installation) before trying this.

 1. Prepare a folder with data.
-Different experiments need their own folder.
+The content in the zip files must be on a separate folder; i.e. different experiments need their own folder.
-2. Open a terminal in the directory where the experiment folders are and type ``wfield ncaas``.
+2. Open a terminal in the directory above where the experiment folders are and type ``wfield ncaas``.
-3. The window opens a browser to neurocaas.org.
-Use your login information to log to neurocaas.org (you need to be in group ).
+3. The window opens a browser to _neurocaas.org_. **Scroll down**: use your login information to log to neurocaas.org (you need to be added to the correct groups - ask the neurocaas admin).
 Upon successfull login the necessary credentials are copied (you can visualize the credentials and other settings in the 'advanced' tab). <br \> If you already have Amazon Web Services credentials those will be used and no prompt will appear (To delete existing credentials rename the ``~/.aws/credentials`` file).
 Close this window to save and continue.

 ![picture](images/ncaas_gui_labeled.png)

 3. This will start the graphical interface like in the picture above.
 Use this interface to **upload data** to NeuroCAAS, **running analysis** and **getting results** back.
 The next time you start the interface, step 2 will be skipped.

 4. Drag and drop folders from the ``local disk`` to the ``NCAAS disk`` to add analysis to the ``local queue``.
-Folders should contain a ``.dat`` file containing the raw data in binary format. <br \> When you drop a folder, a window opens where you can select the specific analysis.
+Folders should contain the raw data in **binary format**, a set of **tiff stacks**, or files recorded by the **WidefieldImager**. <br \> When you drag-and-drop a folder, a window opens where you can select the specific analysis.

+5. Select the analysis to run and analysis parameters and click submit to close the dialog.

-5. Nothing is uploaded until you press the ``Submit to NeuroCAAS``.
+6. Nothing is uploaded until you press the ``Submit to NeuroCAAS``.
 This will transfer data from the **local queue** to the cloud and to start the analysis.
 The ``progress bar`` will show the copy progress of the files.
-The ``local log`` informs what commands are ran.
+The ``local log`` informs what commands are ran. <br />**Note**: To remove items from the queue: _double-click_ the item.
+You can not upload experiments with the same name.

-6. Leave the window open.
-When the analysis completes, the **results are automatically copied** to the ``local disk`` deleted from the cloud.
+6. When the analysis completes, the **results are automatically copied** to the ``local disk`` deleted from the cloud.
 If the locaNMF analysis was selected and you registered to the allen using ``wfield open_raw <foldername>`` the results of data compresssion will be uploaded to the server to run the localNMF analysis.

-**Note:** The log file and transfer queue are stored in the local computer and reloaded when starting ``wfield-ncaas``.
+**Note:** The log file and transfer queue are stored in the local computer and reloaded when starting ``wfield ncaas``.

 **TESTING AND EXTRA FEATURES:**